Non-Payment Of Business Rates

-If you are experiencing financial difficulties and cannot afford to pay your business rates you should contact us immediately.
+If you are finding it difficult or cannot afford to pay your business rates you should contact us straight away.
 We can check to make sure you are receiving the discounts and reliefs to which you may be entitled.
-After considering your circumstances we will try to make a suitable payment arrangement with you once you provide further details about your finances.
+We will try to make a suitable payment arrangement with you once you provide further details about your finances.

 If you do not contact us and continue to fall behind with your payments, legal action will be taken against you.
-This will result in additional costs being added to your account.
-It is important that you let us know if you have difficulty in paying your business rates bill.
+This will result in extra costs being added to your account.
+It is important that you let us know if you find it difficult to pay your business rates bill.

 What happens if you don’t pay your Business Rates?